Science

 Public company site · Korean corporate registry

-The Korean materials-science company where the MEL framework was developed over eighteen years.
+The Korean materials-science company where MEL has been in development since 2006.
 James Kim, Ph.D. serves as CTO.

 - CAN Superconductors